5 Smart Ways to Overcome Your Fear of Writing A Cover Letter

 Step 4: Anecdotes and real-life examples add color and personality to your cover letter

 Your final paragraph, much like the first, should be short and to the point, yet polite and ending on a good note.
-Thank the hiring manager for considering your application materials, provide a basic statement around how they can contact you, and wrap it up by saying you’re looking forward to hearing from them about next steps.
+Thank the hiring manager for considering your application materials, provide a basic statement around how they can contact you, and wrap it up by saying you’re looking forward to hearing from them about the next steps.